Address: 1314 S Fife Street Tacoma, WA 98405

 Giant shop/4 car garage with fully fenced yard, and patio space to entertain.

-The real estate market in Tacoma, the past year especially, has been difficult for buyers.
-There are multiple offers, low inventory, and folks with cash, eliminating the seller’s need to accept an offer from a financed buyer, which requires additional steps like an appraisal.
+The real estate market in Tacoma, the past couple of years especially, has been difficult for buyers.
+There are multiple offers, low inventory, and folks with cash, eliminating the seller’s need to accept an offer from buyer using traditional financing, which requires additional steps like an appraisal.

-While representing a buyer, it is my duty to make my clients aware of their options for competing in this sellers’ market, and to encourage them to take advantage of options that are available to them to enhance their offer, and hopefully beat competing offers.
+While representing a buyer, it is my duty to present clients with all of the strategic options at their disposal for competing in this sellers’ market, and to encourage them to take advantage of options that are available to them to enhance their offer, and hopefully beat the competing offers.

-The conflict for me is, what about tactics that I don’t think should even be at our buyers’ disposal?
+The conflict for me is, what about tactics that I think muddy the ethical waters in Real Estate?

 “Love letters” are commonly found in the real estate world, especially in competitive markets, where houses are receiving multiple offers.
 The letters I have seen typically include a cute little bio about the buyer’s family, what they like about the house, and their plans moving forward after they’ve completed the purchase.
 Some even include pictures of the buyers.

 If you are like me, you might start to question the ethical validity of something like this.
-Sure, for the heteronormative, cis pair with an adorable child and golden retriever this sounds like a wonderful tactic.
-But what if you are a gay couple?
+Sure, for the heteronormative, cis couple with an adorable child and golden retriever, this sounds like a wonderful tactic.
+But what if you are a gay, childless couple?
 A single woman?
-What if you are a trans person trying to compete for the same house?
+What if you are a gender nonconforming person trying to compete for the same house?

 I have seen my buyers lose in a competitive situation because the seller preferred a family move in rather than a single lady.
 This does happen.
 My question is how is this allowed?